edennisCS/frequencycount/README.md

+# Frequency Count

+Analyse the frequency of words in Alice in Wonderland Text

 ### Using the script
 * The documents to be analysed need to be inside a directory called test_docs
 * Run the code in app.py, and it should generate a msword document containing a table, tested for word 2019